Wandalen/wTools/module/core/data_fmt/docs/trait/001_format.md

 ### Signature

-`Format` is a trait with one required method: `format( &self, data : &TableView ) -> Result< String, FormatError >`.
-Takes an immutable reference to self and an immutable reference to `TableView`; returns a formatted string or a `FormatError`.
+`Format` is a trait with one required method.
+It accepts an immutable reference to a `TableView` and returns either a formatted string or a `FormatError`.

 ### Error Type